Why Reading Online Exhausts You (And How to Stop It)

 - Use a readable font like Lexend or Atkinson Hyperlegible

-Tools like Nook let you control all of these settings for any article.
+Nook lets you control all of these settings for any article.

 Eliminate Visual Noise